Resolution (Doctor Who): Development

 Along with the regular series, special Christmas episodes were also broadcast every year between 2005, the year of the programme's revival, and 2017.
 "Twice Upon a Time" (2017) marked the last special episode created for Christmas, after the traditional special episode was moved to New Year's Day in 2019.
 The episode title was announced on 8 December 2018 as "Resolution".

 Chibnall stated during filming for the eleventh series, which included "Resolution", that the Daleks would not be featured; however, on 25 December 2018, the BBC announced that the New Year's Day special would feature the return of the Daleks.

 Filming

 "Resolution" was filmed alongside the ten episodes of the eleventh series.

 Casting

 On 6 December 2018, the BBC announced the guest stars for the episode, including Charlotte Ritchie, Nikesh Patel and Daniel Adegboyega, as the characters Lin, Mitch and Aaron respectively.

 Promotion

 The first trailer for the episode was released after the broadcast of the eleventh series' finale, "The Battle of Ranskoor Av Kolos".

 Broadcast and reception

 Broadcast

 "Resolution" was the only episode of Doctor Who to air in 2019, as the twelfth series premiered in 2020.
-Similar to "The Woman Who Fell to Earth", "Resolution" featured no opening titles.
+Similar to "Sleep No More" and "The Woman Who Fell to Earth" before it, "Resolution" featured no opening titles.